Catch Shade Not Rays in Durham

 Durty Bull Brewing Company | 206 Broadway Street

-Durty Bull is throwing major shade with their new parking lot patio install.
+Durty Bull is throwing major shade on their parking lot patio.
 Grab a beer, relax on the patio, and have some fun at one of their open mic, live music, and trivia nights.

 Fullsteam Brewery | 726 Rigsbee Avenue

 Enjoy Southern-sourced food and beer in an industrial space with games and communal tables.
 They have a few tables set up outside along the building, so grab a beer and soak up the great weather.

 Geer Street Garden is the place to be for comfort food, beers, and cocktails in a renovated former gas station.
 Try the Reuben sandwich and fried chicken plate out on the patio for a perfect day.